cleesmith/storygrinder/README.md

 5. Select a tool from the dropdown menu
 6. Click "Setup & Run"

 Your projects are stored in `~/writing_with_storygrinder/` on your computer.
-Each project gets its own folder with your manuscript and all generated analyses.
+Each project gets its own folder with your manuscript(s) and all timestamped generated analysis files.

 ---